 The resort is a highlight on the circuit for fun off-slope activities for families.
 Slow down and admire the scenery with cross-country skiing and snowshoeing.
 Adventurers will find dog sledding on designated trails, tobogganing along hairpin bends in Savoleyres and ice karting on a Daytona-style track.
 The kids will also love the ice rink and leisure pool at Centre Sportif.

-Call our ski experts to find out more about the best places to ski at Easter.
-Alternatively, click here to find out more about our Easter ski holidays.
+Call our ski experts to find out more about the best resorts for Easter skiing.
+Alternatively, find out more about our Easter ski holidays here.

 We’re working hard to be accurate but these are unusual times.
 We understand there will be some form of après but it will be different this year so please do call to speak to our ski experts for the latest information.